opensearch-project/documentation-website/_security/access-control/permissions.md

 Allowing access to these endpoints has the potential to trigger operational changes in the cluster.
 Proceed with caution.
 {: .warning }

-The following permissions apply to REST APIs to control access to the endpoints.
-Granting access to any of these APIs allows a user the permission to change fundamental operational components of the Security plugin:
+The following REST API permissions control access to the endpoints.
+Granting access to any of these APIs allows a user to change fundamental operational components of the Security plugin:

 - restapi:admin/actiongroups
 - restapi:admin/allowlist